 Now you can connect to this Access Point from other Wi-Fi devices.
 Access Point will automatically start after reboot.

-Once AP Mode is configured, it's a common scenario to share internet connection from another interface.
-This section relies in the Internet Sharing article from the Arch Wiki.
+Once AP Mode is configured, it's a common scenario to share an internet connection from another interface.
+This section relies on the Internet Sharing article from the Arch Wiki.

 Create a file to add the packet forwarding rules: